KaliszLaunchSchool/Launch_School_RB101/explaining_code.md

 `select` block passed into select.
 Select returns a new array/hash based on the block's *return value*.
 If the *return value* of block evaluates to true, then the element is selected.
 If the return value of the block evaluates to false, then the element is not selected.
 New array/hash can be different size as the original
 `map` returns a new array based on the block's *return value*.
 Each element is transformed based on the *return value*.
 New array is same size as original

+Method definitions cannot directly access local variables initialized outside of the method definition, nor can local variables initialized outside of the method definition be reassigned from within it.
+A block can access local variables initialized outside of the block and can reassign those variables.
+Methods can access local variables passed in as arguments, and methods can also access local variables through interaction with blocks.
+So, method definition sets a scope for any local variables in terms of the parameters that the method definition has, what it does with those parameters, and also how it interacts (if at all) with a block.
+We can then think of method invocation as using the scope set by the method definition.
+If the method is defined to use a block, then the scope of the block can provide additional flexibility in terms of how the method invocation interacts with its surroundings.

 Things to be careful about:
   For += (reassignment) var = var +/- argument
   On `line x` we are reassigning the local variable `var_name` to the return value of a method call `Integer/String#+/-` on a local variable `var_name` with integer/string/etc `argument`  passed to it as an argument.

   String concatination(+): nondistructive, returns a new object (technically a method) Shovel operator(<<): method call, mutates the calling object

+  `arr[counter]` uses Array/String/Hash#[] indexed assignment, which mutates the original array, returning the element corresponding to the index.

 Topics of interest:
 - local variable scope, especially how local variables interact with method invocations with blocks and method definitions